 II.
-We must look out (6-8).
+We need to be looking out (6-8).

-The Lord never intended for His church to be a "holy huddle."
+The Lord never intended for His church to be a clique.
 We're not to hoard the good news that's changed our lives.
-We're supposed to look out.
+In fact, the church is in trouble when it fails to look out.

-The church is in trouble when it fails to look out.
-Jesus addressed that problem headon in His final conversation with His followers.
+Jesus addressed that problem head-on in His final conversation with His followers.
 Here's what happened...